9 Signs Your Partner Is About to Propose

 If you’ve discussed this next step, make things a little easier on your partner and visit our ring gallery to create your very own Hint profile where you can get style recommendations, “favorite” rings and find jewelers near you.
 When you’re ready, drop a hint for them and share your selects.

 Want to see what's in your future?
-Check out How He Asked's most popular proposal stories and get excited for what's to come!
+Check out How They Asked's most popular proposal stories and get excited for what's to come!